subdit/family-activity-tracker-api/README.md

   - bin/rails db opens your database client and loads the correct database.
   - bin/rails server starts the API.
 curl-scripts/*.sh run various curl commands to test the API.
 See below.
-API
+  - @API
 Use this as the basis for your own API documentation.
 Add a new third-level heading for your custom entities, and follow the pattern provided for the built-in user authentication documentation.

-Scripts are included in curl-scripts to test built-in actions.
+  - Scripts are included in curl-scripts to test built-in actions.
 Add your own scripts to test your custom API.
 As an alternative, you can write automated tests in RSpec to test your API.

-Authentication
+  - @Authentication
     Verb	URI Pattern	Controller#Action
     POST	/sign-up	users#signup
     POST	/sign-in	users#signin
     PATCH	/change-password	users#changepw
     DELETE	/sign-out	users#signout
     POST /sign-up
     Request:

 curl http://localhost:4741/sign-up \
   --include \